Gustav Bickell

 Gustav Bickell (7 July 1838 – 15 January 1906) was a German orientalist.
 He was born in Kassel, and died in Vienna.

 His father, Johann Wilhelm Bickell, was professor of canon law at the University of Marburg, and died (1848) as minister of justice of Hesse-Kassel (or Hesse-Cassel).
 In 1862 Gustav became Privatdozent of Semitic and Indo-Germanic languages at Marburg, but the following year he went in the same capacity to the University of Giessen.
 The finding of a clear testimony in favour of the Immaculate Conception in the hymns of Ephrem the Syrian, which he was transcribing in London, led him to enter the Catholic Church, 5 Nov., 1865.
 After his conversion he entered the seminary of Fulda, where he was ordained priest on 22 September 1865.

-He then taught Oriental languages at the Academy of Münster, and in 1871 was appointed extraordinary professor.
+He then taught Semitic languages at the Academy of Münster, and in 1871 was appointed extraordinary professor.
 At this period he became widely known by his vigorous defence of papal infallibility.
 In 1874 he went to the University of Innsbruck as professor of Christian archaeology and Semitic languages, which position he held until 1891, when he was called to the chair of Semitic languages at the University of Vienna.